simonmnash/GodotCon-Boston-2025-Markov-Chain-with-a-shotgun-workshop-scaffold/README.md

 ## Local Models (Ollama)

 If you'd like to run language models locally during the workshop - install Ollama (https://ollama.com/) and run `ollama run gemma3:1b` ahead of the workshop.
-This will pull a <1GB model file to your local computer and
+This will pull a <1GB model file to your local computer and let Ollama serve that model locally.
 This should consume less than one GB of VRAM, but laptops without a dedicated graphics card are likely to struggle.
 Tested on Pop!_OS with a Nvidia 3060 and a laptop with a 2060.

 ## Remote Models (OpenRouter) API Key Setup